 Without the right paperwork, your insurance or finances could be affected, and it could pose problems when it’s time to sell.

-The rules about restricted building work are considered so important, if you don’t follow them you could get an instant fine, or face a court fine of up to $20,000.
+The rules about restricted building work are considered very important, and could result in an instant fine, or a fine of up to $50,000 for individuals or $150,000 for organisations.

 If you know of a tradesperson who is carrying out or supervising restricted building work without a licence, or with the wrong licence class, you can make a complaint against them.